feracommerce/shopify_app_detector/README.md

 # Fera.ai Shopify App Detector
-This is a Chrome extension that lets you detect what Shopify apps a store is running.
+This is a Chrome extension that lets you detect what Shopify apps a store is running in **it's frontend**.
+Note: This cannot (and probably _should_ not) detect back-end apps that a store is running unless those apps include scripts or unique components in the frontend.

 ![Shopify app detector demo](https://uploads.fera.ai/shopify_app_detector/demo.png)